Killing of Valeria Márquez

-Atziri Valeria Márquez López, commonly known as Valeria Márquez (14 February 2002 – 13 May 2025) was a Mexican model, businesswoman, and digital content creator.
-She gained recognition on social media through her lifestyle-oriented posts and later established a beauty salon in the city of Zapopan, Jalisco.
-She was shot and killed while live streaming on TikTok in her beauty salon.
+On 13 May 2025, 23-year-old Mexican model, businesswoman, and digital content creator Atziri Valeria Márquez López (14 February 2002 – 13 May 2025) was shot and killed while live streaming on TikTok inside her beauty salon in Zapopan, Jalisco.
+She had gained prior recognition on social media through her lifestyle-oriented posts before establishing her business.

 Career

 Márquez's modeling career began in 2018, at the age of 16, when she was selected as a model for the Mexican clothing brand Vicio Vanidad.
 In 2021, she earned the title of "Miss Rostro".
 Márquez participated in advertising-campaigns for brands such as the jewelry brand Golden Deluxe and the shapewear company Beauty Body Level, both based in Guadalajara.
 Márquez began posting on social media in the late 2010s.
 Márquez also modeled for local campaigns and boutiques, solidifying her image as an influencer among youth audiences in western Mexico.
 Her visual style combined modern aesthetics with traditional Mexican design elements, attracting the attention of various brands.
 Márquez studied dentistry before embarking on her career in cosmetology.
 In 2024, Márquez opened her own beauty salon in the municipality of Zapopan, Jalisco.